 (b) The commission shall consist of the following seven (7) members as follows:

-(1) The director of the department of revenue or his/her designee from the department of revenue, who shall serve as chair;
+(1) The director of the department of revenue or his/her designee from the department of revenue;

-(2) Five (5) local tax officials named by the governor, at least one of whom shall be from a city or town under ten thousand (10,000) population and at least one of whom is from a city or town over fifty thousand (50,000) population in making these appointments the governor shall give due consideration to the recommendations submitted by the President of the Rhode Island League of Cities and Towns and each appointment shall be subject to the advice and consent of the senate;
+(2) Five (5) local tax officials named by the governor, at least one of whom shall be from a city or town under ten thousand (10,000) population and at least one of whom is from a city or town over fifty thousand (50,000) population.
+In making these appointments, the governor shall give due consideration to the recommendations submitted by the President of the Rhode Island League of Cities and Towns and each appointment shall be subject to the advice and consent of the senate; and

-(3) And one motor vehicle dealer appointed by the governor upon giving due consideration to the recommendation of the director of revenue and subject to the advice and consent of the senate.
+(3) One motor vehicle dealer appointed by the governor upon giving due consideration to the recommendation of the director of revenue and subject to the advice and consent of the senate.

 (4) All members shall serve for a term of three (3) years.

 (5) Current legislative appointees shall cease to be members of the commission upon the effective date of this act.
 Non-legislative appointees to the commission may serve out their terms whereupon their successors shall be appointed in accordance with this act.
 No one shall be eligible for appointment to the commission unless he or she is a resident of this state.